FrodeRanders/raft/README.md

 ## Jepsen Validation

-The repository now includes a local Jepsen harness in [jepsen/README.md](jepsen/README.md).
+The repository now includes a local Jepsen harness, documented in [jepsen/README.md](jepsen/README.md).
 It complements the classic JUnit/Maven suite by exercising the runnable `raft-dist` node processes under concurrent client load and injected failures.

 At a high level, the Jepsen tests check that the key-value demo remains linearizable while the cluster is exposed to conditions that resemble real operational failures: